+I have Boomer tendencies.
 I have regularly maintained a checkbook since the seventh grade, continually listened to the same radio stations since purchasing my car back in high school, and I am notorious for responding to friends' texts by calling.

-After being adopted from China when I was six months old, I spent the rest of my adolescence brewing in Shiner, Texas - a small community with a proud Czech and German heritage, a friendly population of 2069, and a single stoplight.
-All resulted in a safe, special, and supportive childhood.
+I was raised in beer.
+After being adopted from China when I was a baby, I spent the rest of my adolescence brewing in Shiner, Texas - a small community with a proud Czech and German heritage, a friendly population of 2069, and one stoplight.

-Sort of.
-Perhaps that is the metaphor that best sums up the lens through which I view life.
-Like the kid in the candy store, I like a lot of options.
-I have creative passions for design, writing, and art.
-I love sports, musical theory, and theatrical performance.
-I am interested in neuroscience, astronomy, and zoology.
-What finally pushed me into communications rather than medicine was the fact that an Advertising degree could become my ideal cross-section within my Venn diagram of many interests.
-Specifically, within the creative advertising industry, I could make meaningful pieces of communication about a variety of interesting topics, brands, organizations, and causes.
+I live in a candy store.
+I think this is the metaphor that best sums up the lens through which I view life.
+Like the kid in the candy store, I like a lot of options, maybe too many sometimes.
+With creative passions for design, writing, and art, a love for sports, musical theory, and theatrical performance, and interests in neuroscience, astronomy, and zoology, I figured an Advertising degree could become my ideal cross-section within my Venn diagram of many interests.

+I am a human being, not a human doing.
 While this candy store lens encourages childlike curiosity and an insatiable desire to never stop learning, I realized that when left unchecked, it can lead to persistent indecisiveness and rose-colored glasses.
-The belief that "I can have and/or do it all" is a dangerous, prideful motivator that has led me, and I am sure many others, to fall into a non-sustainable state of constant busyness and emotionless work.
+The belief that "I can have and/or do it all" can be a dangerous, prideful motivator that has led me to fall into a non-sustainable state of constant busyness and emotionless work.
 I had to learn that the most loving thing you can do for yourself and for others is to simply receive life and not achieve it.
 That is when I have discovered my most creative self and experienced my most authentic identity.